-- 1. Snacks-Parents, children and staff eat together at playgroups. - 2.
+- 1. Snacks-Parents, children and staff eat together at playgroups.
+No outside food should be brought to playgroups due to concerns of food allergies for other families. - 2.
 Free play-Children are able to choose from a variety of activities such as blocks, trucks, dramatic play, art, reading, science, math, puzzles, etc. - 3.
 Gross motor play-Children are given the opportunity to exercise their large muscles through activities such as push cars, climbers, playground balls, and songs with movements.
 Children can go outside when weather permits.
 The child should be dressed appropriately for outdoor activities. - 4.
 Small group-Learning centers are arranged for the purpose of working on activities such as language, numbers, colors, shapes, stories, fine motor skills, etc. - 5.
 Large group-Children and adults get together for a large group experience that includes such activities as singing songs, exercising to music, and finger plays.